DougZorn/CE125VerilogLabs/Lab 3/README.txt

 2. Implement NS green light counter.
 It does not overflow and holds at max once reached.
 (Possibly mealy)
 3. Check synthesis of fsm module.
 4. Lab report.
+5. Test cases where 6 or more cars are waiting.